mahxwell/SimpleAuditCodeGeneratorWindows/README.md

 # SimpleAuditCodeGeneratorWindows

-Generate Powershell audit code Compliancy from .xlsx/.xls MSC (MicroSoft Compliance ToolKit) files.
+Python 3.9 code generating Powershell audit code Compliancy from .xlsx/.xls MSC (MicroSoft Compliance ToolKit) files.

+This script is a simplified version of PowerShellScriptGenerator and only generate code of one .xlsx file sheet name.

 ### Usage